quickbrnfx/quickbrnfx/README.md

 ## Hi there 👋 Im Mario!

 Welcome to My GitHub Profile!
-I’m a Senior Test Engineer with a strong background in embedded C programming, Python, and statistical analysis.
+I’m a Test Engineer with a strong background in embedded C programming, Python, and statistical analysis.
 This GitHub repository showcases my projects, tools, and contributions in the field of software engineering and data analysis.

 📚 About Me
 With extensive experience in embedded systems and a passion for data-driven insights, I specialize in: